 When you are in hospital, ask hospital staff if you need help with getting to, using or going to the toilet.
 It is important to talk with your healthcare professionals about any continence issues you may experience when you are in hospital, so staff can investigate and help to solve the problem.

-Continence means controlling your bladder or bowels.
+Continence means controlling your bladder (wee) or bowels (poo).
 Incontinence is when you have trouble with this control.
 Incontinence is not a normal part of ageing.
 There are many things that can affect how well your bladder works, such as not being able to move around easily, diabetes, urinary tract infections (UTIs), constipation, being overweight and some medication.

 Incontinence can increase the risk of falling (when rushing to get to the toilet), of developing skin problems like pressure ulcers (from remaining in bed, without moving, for a long time) and delirium (acute confusion can arise as a result of a urinary tract infection).

 If you have a continence problem, ask for a referral to a continence nurse or specialist.
 There are many ways to treat and manage incontinence.
 There are specialists on the hospital staff who can help you with bladder and bowel problems.

 Concerns about going to the toilet in hospital